 Many travertines are dense enough that they don't need sealing to avoid staining.
 They do it naturally!

 I know this little bit of insight may go against what you've previously read about how easy marble and travertine stain, but it's the truth.

-Marble/travertine "etch" easy... but do not stain easy.
+Marble/travertine "etch" easily... but do not stain easily.
 This always confuses people.
-More below.

 Polished travertine tile will almost never need or even be able to absorb a sealer.